philanc/plc/README.md

 What is not in the cards (except if some nice implementation is graciously contributed!):

-* an arbitrary length integer arithmetic library
+* Arbitrary length integer arithmetic

-* RSA  -- rather focusing on ec25519 for public key and key exchange
+* RSA  (-- rather focusing on ec25519 for public key and key exchange)

 * All the NIST suite B ECC algorithms